kyullog/Sprint-Challenge-Node-Express/README.md

 A resource is a unique part of a server's API that is defined by it's URL endpoint.
 The actions that can be preformed with these resources is determined by the types of HTTP methods they accept.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+An API can return an HTTP status code to help clients know if a request was successful, or unsuccessful.

 - [ ] How can we partition our application into sub-applications?